joinpursuit/8-0-technical-curriculum/01-fundamentals/introductory-command-line/lesson-notes/readme.md

 - What is your "home directory?"

-- In the Finder program, you should now see a number of additional folders and possibly files.
+- In the Finder program, you should see a number of folders and potentially files in your home directory.

   In your terminal window, type `ls`.